When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Measure the length of the toilet seat from the post holes to the front edge of the bowl.
+• Measure from the center of the mounting holes to the front edge of the bowl to find the length.

-• Measure the width of the toilet seat at its widest point.
+• Measure the width of the bowl at its widest point, not the old seat.

 Are Toilet Seat Sizes Universal?